South African Cheetah

 Because lions need huge areas to hunt in, habitat loss and loss of natural prey forces them closer to human habitation, where they sometimes attack livestock.
 Lions are being killed as pests and as trophies on big game hunts.
 Their population has dropped significantly in the past several years, and in many African countries they are restricted to national parks and other protected areas.

-The Little Rock Zoo is home to Liku, a male born in December 2003 and one of his cubs, Asmara born November 12, 2013.
-The Zoo is hopeful that Asmara will receive a breeding recommendation soon.
-Liku will then be transferred to another zoo so that Little Rock Zoo can acquire a mate for Asmara at the recommendation of the AZA Malayan Tiger Species Survival Plan (SSP).
-The exhibit is newly renovated and includes a pool for each tiger.
-Liku and Asmara are part of the Little Rock Zoo's Malayan tiger breeding program, a part of the Association of Zoos and Aquariums' Species Survival Plan for Malayan tigers.
+The Little Rock Zoo is home to one male, Jaya.
+Asmara also lives at the Zoo and was born November 12, 2013.
+The pair became parents of Zoya, Sundari and Kae in August 2022 upon the recommendation of the AZA Malayan Tiger Species Survival Plan (SSP).
+The exhibit is newly renovated and includes a pool for the tigers.
+Jaya and Asmara are part of the Little Rock Zoo's Malayan tiger breeding program, a part of the Association of Zoos and Aquariums' Species Survival Plan for Malayan tigers.

 - The Malayan tiger (Panthera tigris jacksoni) is one of the rarest cats.